metrorailings/OwlBlog/content/posts/week-13-insights.md

 Devin Singletary may be something special.

 San Francisco's zone defense is just too easy.
 Not to mention the 49ers aren't even attempting to mask coverage here.

+***

+## Ravens @ Cowboys

+The Cowboys had 12 days to prepare for this game.
+12 days.
+Yet, linebackers are getting clowned by some of Baltimore's inside rushes.
+Andy Dalton isn't necessarily on the same page as some of his receivers.
+A delay of game is called on a field-goal attempt that ended in a miss.

+Dallas is getting gashed by Baltimore's rushing game.
+Didn't every other team in the league allegedly figure out Greg Raven's scheme yet?

+Lamar sloppy with his passes.